nutanix/nutanix.ansible/examples/ndb/README.md

 # Nutanix Database Service
-Nutanix ansibe collection nutanix.ncp from v1.8.0 will contain modules for supporting Nutanix Database Service (NDB) features.
+Nutanix ansible collection nutanix.ncp from v1.8.0 will contain modules for supporting Nutanix Database Service (NDB) features.

 These modules are based on workflow :